 The node!
 Macro

-The problem: Writing HORUS nodes manually requires lots of boilerplate code.
+The problem: Writing HORUS nodes manually in Rust requires lots of boilerplate code.

 Why Use It?